-Description A DETACHED TWO STOREY VILLA.
-Accommodation On Ground Floor: Entrance Hall open plan to Kitchen and Sun Room, Lounge, Toilet.
-On First Floor: Landing, Master Bedroom with en-suite Shower, Three Further Bedrooms, Bathroom.
-Gross internal floor area (m2) 114sqm approx. Neighbourhood and location The property is located within an established modern residential area where surrounding properties are of a similar age and character.
-Local amenities are readily available within a convenient distance in Irvine Town Centre.
-Age Approximately 20 years.
-Weather Overcast but dry.
-Weather over recent weeks has been mixed.
-Chimney stacks None.
+Description An EXTENDED SEMI-DETACHED TWO STOREY VILLA.
+Accommodation On Ground Floor: Entrance Hall, Lounge, Dining Room open to Sitting Room, Kitchen, Shower room.
+On First Floor: Landing, Three Bedrooms, Bathroom.
+Gross internal floor area (m2) 112sqm approx Neighbourhood and location The property is located within an established residential area where surrounding properties are of a similar age and character.
+Local amenities are readily available within Irvine Town Centre.
+Age Approximately 60 years.
+Weather Overcast with light rain showers.
+The weather over recent weeks has been mixed.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Brick construction with a rendered finish.
+The adjacent flashings appear to be formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so. and reasonable to do so.
-The roof is pitched and covered in tiles.
+If this is not possible, then physical access to the roof space

-Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and under felt material is laid beneath the roofing tiles.
-Insulation material is laid between the ceiling joists.
+Roofing including roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The main roof is pitched and covered in tiles.
+The roof over the rear extension is flat and clad in felt, or similar material.
+I was able to inspect the main roof space and gained access from a hatch within the first floor landing.
+The roof is built of timber trusses and boarded over with timber sarking board material.
+Insulation material is laid between and over the ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of ogee gutters feeding box downpipes.
+Rainwater units are of PVC material consisting of half-round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of modern cavity brick construction with an external finish of pointed facing brick.
-A damp proof course was not visible however, I would anticipate a building of this age to have a PVC damp proof course or similar.
-There are sub-floor ventilators to lower walls.
-Windows subsumal doors and initiative T Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+The outer walls are of cavity brick/block construction with an external finish of render and pointed facing brick.
+A damp proof course was not visible however, I would anticipate a building of this age to have a bitumen damp proof course or similar.
+There are sub-floor ventilators to lower walls and evidence of cavity wall insulation having been installed.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows and external doors are of uPVC double glazed type.
-There are timber fascia and soffit boards.
+Windows and external doors are of uPVC double glazed type.
+There are PVC fascia and soffit boards.
 External decorations Visually inspected.
 External decorative finishes are painted where appropriate.
-Conservatories / porches Visually inspected.
-Visually inspected.
-The sun room to the rear of the property was originally constructed as a conservatory, having a solid roof covering retro-fitted.
-The sun room to the rear of the property was originally constructed as a conservatory, having a solid roof covering retro-fitted.
-Communal areas The sun room to the rear of the property was originally constructed • The sun room to the rear of the property was originally constructed as a conservatory, having a solid roof covering retro-fitted.
-None.
-Communal areas The sun room to the rear of the property was originally constructed as a conservatory, having a solid roof covering retro-fitted.
+Conservatories / porches None.